Skip to main content

 )

-# Create LLM with custom functions
+# LLM with custom function

 llm = openai.LLM(model="gpt-4o-mini")